jugordon/AzureConsumptionFabric/README.md

 ## Connect and publish PowerBI report
 1. Download the PowerBI template in PowerBITemplate/Azure_Consumption.pbix
 2. Open the file in PowerBI Desktop
+3. Cancel any attempt of authentication to the data source
-3. Go to transform data
+4. Go to transform data
    ![Trigger wizard](https://github.com/jugordon/AzureConsumption/blob/main/resources/powerbitransform.png)
-4. Configure the source for each of the tables
+5. Configure the source for each of the tables
    ![Trigger wizard](https://github.com/jugordon/AzureConsumption/blob/main/resources/powerbiconfiguresource.png)
-5. Change the server endpoint, use the SQL endpoint of your warehouse
+6. Change the server endpoint, use the SQL endpoint of your warehouse
    ![Trigger wizard](https://github.com/jugordon/AzureConsumption/blob/main/resources/powerbiconfigureServer.png)
-6. After you see that your PowerBI data shows your data, click on Publish and select the workspace.
+7. After you see that your PowerBI data shows your data, click on Publish and select the workspace.
-7.
+8.

 ## Data Agent -- pending